gottacatchenall/ms_ptl/README.md

 - Rate of speciation
 - Rate of evolution
 - Trait dimensionality & correlation
-- Frequency of "puntuactions" (i.e. pertubations to trait value at a speciation event)
+- Frequency of "punctuations" (i.e. perturbations to trait value at a speciation event)

 and second to compare efficacy based on different properties of the data, e.g.

 - Proportion of species with trait values
 - Predictive efficacy vs. distance to MRCA w/ data
-- Is there a set of traits for all species to infer evolutionary dynaimcs?
+- Is there a set of traits for all species to infer evolutionary dynamics?
     - How correlated are evolution between traits for all species vs. traits we want to impute